 Find information on phobias, including symptoms, causes and how to access treatment and support.
 Get tips for helping yourself, plus guidance for friends and family.

 A phobia is a type of anxiety disorder.
-It is an extreme form of fear or anxiety triggered by a particular situation (such as going outside) or object (such as spiders), even when there is no danger.
+It is an extreme form of fear or anxiety, triggered by a particular situation or object.

-Someone with a phobia may even feel this extreme anxiety just by thinking or talking about the particular situation or object.
+You may even feel this extreme anxiety when you think or talk about the situation or object.

-Many of us have fears about particular objects or situations, and this is perfectly normal.
+Many of us have fears about particular situations or objects.
+This is perfectly normal.
 A fear becomes a phobia if:

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.